 - Appoint a timer and script roles and responsibilities.

-- Schedule your dry run at least 48 hours before the live event.
+- Schedule your rehearsal at least 48 hours before the live event.

 Rule 2: Know your audience--use Poll questions.

 - Find out the demographic breakdown of your audience.